mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 # Blazor In-Memory State Management Part 1 of 3

-In traditional web applications state was stored via the database, cookies, or via the URL.
+In traditional web applications state is stored in the database, cookies, or URL.
 While all those options are still viable in Blazor, we have new technique available in the form of in-memory state.
-Our state can be updated via publishing and event from a component that any other component in our application may subscribe to.
+Our state can be updated via publishing an event from a component that any other component in our application may subscribe to.
 The barrier to entry for creating our in-memory state container is very small.

 Note: I am using the standard Blazor template that is generated when creating any new Blazor project.